You are here: Home page > Gadgets > Ebooks

 Finding ebooks

 Most books currently produced by publishers are copyrighted, which means you can (and should) expect to pay a fair price if you want to use them.
 A decade ago, when I first wrote this article, relatively few publishers had embraced ebooks.
 Today, most publishers make most new books available in at least one electronic format, and many sell direct to readers from their own websites, but they're taking their time making backlist and out-of-print titles available this way.
-Generally, it's relatively easy to find new mass-market bestsellers in ebook format but harder to find more specialized books and quality, literary fiction.
-Public domain classics are the easiest books to find in ebook format, largely thanks to the sterling and visionary work of Project Gutenberg (and, more recently, the Open Library, which currently promises over a million free ebook titles, though in my experience their scans are of much poorer quality and their EPUB files are littered with errors to the point of often being unreadable).
+Generally, it's relatively easy to find new mass-market bestsellers in ebook format but a bit harder to find more specialized books and quality, literary fiction.
+Public domain classics are the easiest books to find in ebook format, largely thanks to the sterling and visionary work of Project Gutenberg (and, more recently, the Open Library, which currently promises over a million free ebook titles, some recently removed due to an ongoing legal dispute, though in my experience their scans are of much poorer quality and their EPUB files are often littered with errors to the point of often being unreadable).
 If you enjoy reading classic novels, buying an ebook reader is probably a no-brainer; if you're more a fan of modern literary fiction, you might have a harder time finding what you want in digital form.

 Unfortunately, the standard of production for ebooks is noticeably lower and sloppier than it is for print books: expect to find scanning and formatting errors, missing endnotes, redacted photos (because of copyright issues), artworks that are blurred or don't display properly, tables that don't fit on the screen, and worse.
 It's quite obvious that publishers don't apply the same high editorial and proofreading standards to printed books and ebooks.
 Take a moment to send complaints direct to a publisher whenever you find a really sloppy ebook, copy the author in if you can find contact details for them—and be sure to ask for a refund.